Roya982/reading-notes/read03.md

 ![photosample](https://miro.medium.com/max/5120/1*HgCPa_mxcFd-nb1wVjnuAg.png)

-And to make it easier for you here you go a sum of the most helpful things summarized in the next few lines
+And to make it easier for you here you go a sum of the most helpful things summarized in the next few lines:

 ## __*chapter 1*__
 * HTML pages are text documents.